Hello, we're so glad you're here! Have a question or a comment, or just want someone to chat (or vent) with? We would love to hear your story.

 If you would like to place a large product order, including purchasing wholesale, please email us at firstname.lastname@example.org with the quantity requested and the destination and we will give you a shipping cost estimate.

 Do you accept returns?

 Yes, of unused products with original packaging and tags, within 30 days of purchase.
-Unfortunately, we are a small company and cannot cover the cost of the return but we will send you a return label to use and will deduct the cost of the label from your refund.
+Free returns for all shoe purchases.
+For all other purchases, we will send you a return label to use and will deduct the cost of the label from your refund.
 We will cover the outbound shipping cost for any exchange.